 Retail Re-Mix: Foundation and Future

-Update and enhance your knowledge or enter the industry with confidence in 8 weeks
+Enhance your knowledge or enter the industry with confidence

 Time: Every Tuesday, 6:00pm to 8:00pm EDT